 If you have the ASUS Eee Pad Transformer and keyboard dock, there's a chance that you've noticed the dock's built-in battery draining quicker than it should.
 This is a problem quite a few users are experiencing, and a member of the Transformer Forums by the name of ASUSFAN001 set out to get an answer to the issue directly from ASUS itself.

 As it turns out, ASUS is completely aware of the issue and will discuss it openly with customers.
+The root of the problem is a specific chipset that is installed in certain units and not exclusive to a specific model number.
 Read More

 Certainly makes sense (get it?), doesn't it.
 Nearly every EVO owner I know has, at some point or another, complained about the fact that their battery life drops about 5-10% as soon as they unplug it.
 Well, it turns out that's because of there's an overcharge protection chip inside Li-Ion batteries.

 XDA user willy900wonka decided to tear his extended EVO battery apart, and lo and behold:

 What I found was that a 8205 chip is used to provide protection and prevent over charging and over-discharging.
 Here is a quote from a google search.